Incept10n/WEB_pag/README.md

 **K8S files**

 You can notice, that I used NodePort type to expose the services.
-It was used because the cluster was behind the Proxy I set, that's why there is ingress.yaml file, I used it in local minikube setup, but for actual deployment i had to change files a bit.
+It was used because the cluster was behind the Proxy I set, that's why there is ingress.yaml file, I used it in local minikube setup, but for actual deployment I had to change files a bit.

 ## P.S.